-You know that saying "you don't know what you've got 'til it's gone?"
-It can be hard to get SMB clients to grasp just how valuable and vulnerable their data is until it's been compromised.
+You know that saying "you don't know what you've got 'til it's gone"?
+It can be hard to get SMEs to grasp just how valuable and vulnerable their data is until it's been compromised.
 You aren't the only MSP struggling to convey the urgency of backup and business continuity solutions to clients who have an "it won't happen to me" mindset.

-As an MSP, you recognize the threats to data...
+As an MSP, you recognise the threats to data...

-85% of organizations suffered at least one cyber attack in the preceding 12 months; an increase from 76% experienced in the prior year.
+85% of organisations suffered at least one cyberattack in the preceding 12 months; an increase from 76% experienced in the prior year.

-...
-But most end clients aren't aware or prepared.
+... but most end clients aren't aware or prepared.